X-C0DER/NETRYDE_TEST_SUITE/README.md

         1 Increase testing efficiency by automating repetitive test cases.
         2 Ensure the reliability and stability of the application by executing automated tests.
-        3 Provide faster feedback to developers by integrating automated testing into the development pipeline.
-        4 Support continuous integration and continuous delivery (CI/CD) processes.

 ## Features
         1, Automated Testing: Execute predefined test cases automatically.